iossifovlab/gpf/userdocs/getting_started.rst

 Get Genomic Scores Database [TBD]
 #################################

-To annotate variants with genomic scores you will need this genomic scores.
+To annotate variants with genomic scores you will need a genomic scores database.

-There are two genomic scores databases aligned to both reference genomes HG19 and HG38.
+There are two genomic scores databases - aligned to reference genomes HG19 and HG38.

-You can download full set of genomic scores databases or choose to download only specific genomic scores you are interested in.
+You can download the full set of genomic scores or choose to download only specific genomic scores you are interested in.

 .. note::

-    At the moment this data is available on `wigclust` into following directories::
+    At the moment this data is available on `wigclust` in the following directories::

         /mnt/wigclust21/data/safe/chorbadj/genomics-scores/genomic-scores-hg19